mjgarciamoran/kpop_release_database/README.md

 ## Considerations

-- **Time Range**: I’m currently only tracking analytics for videos released from 2022 onward due to YouTube API quota limitations.
+- **Time Range**: I’m currently only tracking analytics for videos released from three years ago and onward due to YouTube API quota limitations.
   - Even though I could request a larger quota, daily tracking is most valuable shortly after a video’s release, when metrics change quickly.
 Older videos tend to plateau, and a one-time snapshot of their stats is usually sufficient.

 <!--